 - Select Layer > New Adjustment Layer > Black and White.

 Photoshop does a basic monochromatic conversion.
-From there, you can selectively adjust each colour channel in the Properties panel.
+From there, you can selectively adjust each color channel in the Properties panel.
 For instance, I can lighten the yellows and darken the reds.
 Or I can reverse this and make the red pepper light and the yellow peppers dark.

 The way you adjust the individual sliders makes a big difference to your final image.

 Notice that the Black & White adjustment layer has a mask.
 If you paint black on this mask, the color reappears.
 This is an easy way of making partial black and white images.
-Depending on the area over which you use the mask, you can convert the background to black and white using Photoshop, or for a more unique result, you can even try creating a color splash effect, as well!
+Depending on which area you mask, you can convert the background to black and white using Photoshop.
+Or for a more unique result, you can even try creating a color splash effect!

 For a simple conversion, use the Desaturate command in Photoshop or select the Convert to Black and White tool in Lightroom.
 For a more artistic control, add a Black & White adjustment layer in Photoshop or the B&W panel in Lightroom.